Cerebras Pricing: Actual Rate Limits, Per-Token Cost & Enterprise Tiers (2026)

 How much does Cerebras inference cost?

-How fast is Cerebras inference?
+How fast is Cerebras inference, really?

 Is Cerebras faster than Groq?

-What models does Cerebras support?
+What models does Cerebras serve?

 How does Cerebras Code Pro compare to the API?

-Code Pro ($50/month) includes up to 24 million tokens per day.
-At $2.00/MTok API pricing for Qwen3 Coder, $50 buys 25M tokens total via the API.
-Code Pro gives you that amount every day.
-The subscription is dramatically cheaper for heavy usage.
-Code Max ($200/month) provides 120M tokens per day.
-Both work with Cline, RooCode, OpenCode, and similar IDE agents.
+Code Pro ($50/month) includes 24M tokens per day, 1,000 messages/day, running on GLM-4.7.
+At GLM-4.7 API pricing, $50 of pay-per-token buys roughly 18-20M tokens once; Code Pro gives you 24M every day.
+Far cheaper for heavy usage.
+Code Max ($200/month) provides 120M tokens/day and 5,000 messages/day.
+Both work with Cline, RooCode, OpenCode, and similar IDE agents, and both have repeatedly sold out.

 Why is Cerebras inference so fast?